slowlydev/f1-dash/CONTRIBUTING.md

 Please test your code, build the parts of the application you touched, for example if you made changes in the frontend, make sure to run `yarn build` and see if the build succeeds and maybe check out how it will look in prod via `yarn start` sometimes there is a difference between running `dev` and `start & build`.

 Make sure you format the files you created or touched, we use prettier for formatting so either run the command `yarn run prettier` or install the fitting extension for your preferred IDE.

+When opening a Pull Request please select develop as the target branch.